Department of Veteran Affairs Hospital - Dallas Texas

 Department of Veteran Affairs Hospital - Dallas, TX

-Department Of Veteran Affairs Hospital is treatment facility located at 4500 South Lancaster Road in the 75216 zip code in Dallas, TX that offers medication-assisted substance abuse treatment.
-It accepts military families, people with trauma and veterans into its treatment program.
-Department Of Veteran Affairs Hospital provides relapse prevention from naltrexone, buprenorphine maintenance and methadone detox to adults and young adults.
-Some of the treatment approaches used by Department Of Veteran Affairs Hospital consist of relapse prevention, 12-step facilitation and matrix Model.
-Department Of Veteran Affairs Hospital also includes detox programs and offers benzodiazepines detoxification, cocaine detoxification and methamphetamines detoxification.
+Department Of Veteran Affairs Hospital is treatment center located at 4500 South Lancaster Road in the 75216 zip code in Dallas, TX that offers medication assisted substance use treatment.
+It accepts court/judicial system clients, adult women and people with trauma into its treatment program.
+Department Of Veteran Affairs Hospital provides naltrexone administration, buprenorphine detox and methadone detox to adults and young adults.
+Some of the treatment approaches used by Department Of Veteran Affairs Hospital consist of matrix Model, brief intervention and motivational interviewing.
+Department Of Veteran Affairs Hospital also provides detox services and offers opioid detox, methamphetamines detoxification and alcohol detox.

 Address: 4500 South Lancaster Road, Dallas, TX 75216